Support efforts to move LE Linac LLRF to kernel 6.4

 The remaining software possibilities(kinetic systems driver) can be explored again if we rule out posiible hardware problems.

-#7 Updated by Ed Cullerton about 15 hours ago
+#7 Updated by Ed Cullerton 3 months ago

 I moved the 5500 card(LLRF6) to the bottom VXI crate this morning.
 In the process, I found that the 805 clock was disconnected.
 I don’t know when this happened, but it may be the cause of problem.